 Your urinary system is made up of organs that make urine and get it out of your body (see Figure 1).

-- Your ureters are tubes that connect your kidneys to your bladder.
+- Your ureters are tubes that carry urine from your kidneys to your bladder.

 - Your bladder stores urine until you feel the need to urinate.

-- Your urethra carries the urine in your bladder out of your body when you urinate.
+- Your urethra is a tube that carries the urine in your bladder out of your body when you urinate.

-- In females, the urethra is a very short tube located above the vagina.
+- In women, the urethra is very short.
+It’s located above the vagina.

-- In males, the tube is longer and passes through the prostate gland and penis.
+- In men, the tube is longer.
+It passes through the prostate gland and penis.

-In addition to your bladder, your surgeon may need to remove other organs near your bladder.
+In addition to your bladder and lymph nodes, your doctor may need to remove other organs near your bladder.
 This is done to make sure all of the cancer is removed.

-In males, the following organs may be removed:
+In men, the following organs may be removed:

 - Seminal vesicles